CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

         #  database used for data to store logs as well
         seperateInternalELKStack: false

-        # The internal ELK stack use elastic as it's base username and
+        # The internal ELK stack use elastic as its base username and
         #  does not verify TLS
         loggingUsername: elastic
         loggingTLSVerify: none